 There are several ways of sending requests to our APIs.

 Send requests to our API directly from the Apiary console by clicking on Switch to console or Try.
 Then fill the request headers and parameters and Call Resource.

 The Apiary console is fine if you send API requests only occasionally.
 It requires no application installation; however, it has no history and no other useful features.

 Postman is a generic HTTP API client.
-Use it if you work with KBC API on a more regular basis.
+Use it if you work with KBC APIs on a more regular basis.
 We also provide a collection of useful API calls with examples.
-The collection contains code examples in various languages, the requests can also be imported into Postman application.
+The collection contains code examples in various languages; the requests can also be imported into the Postman application.